 Now go ahead and recall the taglines that tug at your heart.
 Believe me, it’s fun!

-Co-Founder, Learnnovators.
-Ravi has built, managed and assisted businesses in nearly 40 countries in the past two decades.
+Ravi Pratap Singh is Co-Founder at Learnnovators.
+Over the past two decades, Ravi has built and managed ‘learning’ businesses in nearly 40 countries.
 His experience spans sales, marketing, strategy, management, operations, brand building and channel development.